Art of Contemplative Practice 1

 Art of Contemplative Practice ( UD code DS9201W)

-The offering will be online via Zoom only.
+The offering will be online via Zoom only and dates will be advised in due course.

 This unit can form part of a Graduate Diploma in Spiritual Direction or Masters of Spiritual Direction through Whitley College of the University of Divinity.
 These courses are offered through Whitley College.
 Government Fee-Help is available to qualifying Australian citizens.

-Costs are as per University of Divinity fees schedule for 2023 (postgraduate single unit).
+Costs are as per University of Divinity fees schedule for 2024 which are to be advised (postgraduate single unit).

 Eligible* students enrolling for academic credit may defer the payment of fees through the FEE-HELP loan scheme.